songwdfu/notes/rust/tokio.md

 tokio mutex guard is `Send`, tokio keep the info that a future holds a mutex.
 When other future try holding this lock, it is put to sleep.

-Green thread is similar to a task described here.
+Green thread is similar to a task described here. `Spawn`ing a task is similar to spawning a green thread.

 [Tokio console](https://github.com/tokio-rs/console) visualizes tasks statistics on time spent busy / scheduling / idle, number of time polled, info on task blocking runtime, etc.